-The most significant decrease was in property tax revenue.
-This decrease is primarily attributed to a decrease of property tax revenues collected by June 30, 2020 and available for advance to the District.
-Property taxes collected and available to the District are reported as revenue.
-In response to the COVID-19 pandemic, Hamilton County, Ohio received approval from the Ohio Tax Commissioner to extend the due date of the second half 2019 real estate tax payments from June 22, 2020 until July 17, 2020.
-As a result of the extension, the amount of property taxes collected by Hamilton County and available as advance to the District at June 30, 2020 decreased.
-The amounts of taxes collected and available as advance were \$2,590,000 and \$10,450,000 at June 30, 2020, and 2019, respectively.
-These amounts are reported as tax revenue by the District.
-The decrease in these amounts of \$7,860,000 are directly related to and primarily responsible for the decrease in property tax revenue.
+The primary sources of revenue for governmental activities are derived from property taxes, payments in lieu of taxes and grants and entitlements.
+These revenue sources represent 89.95% of total governmental revenue.
+The most significant increase was in property tax revenue primarily attributed to an increase of property taxes collected by June 30, 2021, and available for advance to the District.
+Property taxes collected and available to the District are reported as revenue under GAAP.
+In response to the COVID-19 pandemic, Hamilton County, Ohio received approval from the Ohio Tax Commissioner to extend the due date of the second half 2020 real estate tax payments from June 22, 2020 until July 17, 2020.
+As a result of the extension, the amount of property taxes collected by Hamilton County and available as advance to the District at June 30, 2020 decreased dramatically.
+For 2021, no extension of the due date was granted resulting in a substantial increase in the amount of taxes collected and available for advance by June 30, 2021, when compared to June 30, 2020.
+The amounts of taxes collected and available as advance were \$10,960,000, \$2,590,000, and \$10,450,000 at June 30, 2021, June 30, 2020, and June 30, 2019, respectively.
+The fluctuation in property tax revenues resulted from timing differences of when property tax receipts are collected by the Hamilton County.

-Payments in lieu of taxes (PILOT) revenue consists of Sycamore Township Tax Increment Financing (TIF) payments which decreased slightly from the prior year.
-Unrestricted grants and entitlements decreased as the District received less funding from the State of Ohio in the form of unrestricted Foundation payments in fiscal year 2020.
-Investment earnings increased due to improved interest rates on District investments.
-The increase in fair value of investments is due primarily to the District being required to report investments at fair value rather than cost.
+Payments in lieu of taxes (PILOT) revenue consists of Sycamore Township Tax Increment Financing (TIF) payments which increased slightly from the prior year.
+Unrestricted grants and entitlements increased as the District received additional funding from the State of Ohio in the form of unrestricted Foundation payments in fiscal year 2021.
+Investment earnings decreased due to reduced interest rates on District investments.
+The decrease in fair value of investments is due to the District being required to report investments at fair value rather than cost.
 The fair value fluctuates throughout the year.
 The District intends to hold all investments to maturity thus eliminating the risk of fluctuations in fair value.

-Expenses of the governmental activities increased \$6,802,812 or 18.17%.
-On an accrual basis, the District reported \$6,164,945 and \$3,650,020 in pension expense for fiscal year 2020 and 2019, respectively.
-In addition, the District reported (\$741,990) and (\$4,794,639) in OPEB expense for fiscal year 2020 and 2019, respectively.
-The increase in both the net pension expense and the OPEB expense from fiscal year 2019 to fiscal year 2020 was \$6,567,574.
-This increase is primarily the result of the benefit changes by the retirement systems.
+Expenses of the governmental activities decreased \$1,054,444 or 2%.
+On an accrual basis, the District reported \$5,074,039 and \$6,164,945 in pension expense for fiscal year 2021 and 2020, respectively.
+In addition, the District reported (\$251,411) and (\$741,990) in OPEB expense for fiscal year 2021 and 2020, respectively.
+The decrease in the net pension and OPEB expense from fiscal year 2021 was \$600,327.
+This decrease is primarily the result of the benefit changes by the retirement systems.
 Fluctuations in the pension and OPEB expense makes it difficult to compare financial information between years.
 Pension and OPEB expense are components of program expenses reported on the statement of activities.